 - ACI doesn’t exist in a vacuum in a production environment – and this course’s labs really pay attention to that fact.
 Hence, although the focus is 90%+ on ACI, you also end up touching vCentre, VMs, appliances, applications and systems/services outside of ACI, just as you would in real-world deployments.

-Here is what the course interface and one of the lab looks like (two or more screens recommended!):
+Here is what the course interface and one of the lab looks like (two or more monitors highly recommended!):

 What’s the catch?